cardboard-iguana/cardboard-iguana.com/notes/use-a-raspberry-pi-4b-as-an-ipad-pro-hacking-accessory.md

 # Make the Pi load an initramfs on boot.
 #
-echo 'initramfs initramfs.gz followkernel' >> /mnt/ext-boot/config.txt
+echo 'initramfs initramfs.zst followkernel' >> /mnt/ext-boot/config.txt

 # Make sure the kernel knows where ROOTFS is.
 Note
 # that we use /dev/mmcblk0p2 here rather than